Scheduled Castes and Scheduled Tribes Development Department

-The Department of Scheduled Castes and Scheduled Tribes Development is an administrative department of the Government of Kerala.
+The Department of Scheduled Castes and Scheduled Tribes Development (SCSTDD) is an administrative department of the Government of Kerala.
 The department is tasked with formulating and implementing policies aimed at promoting education, employment and overall welfare for Scheduled Tribes (ST) and Scheduled Castes (SC).
 It has its headquarters in Thiruvananthapuram, Kerala.

-Ministerial Team
+Leadership

 The Scheduled Castes and Scheduled Tribes Development Department is overseen by the Cabinet Minister of the Government of Kerala, with civil servants such as the Secretary to Government appointed to assist in managing the department and executing its functions.

-The incumbent Minister for Welfare of Scheduled Castes and Scheduled Tribes is O. R. Kelu.
+The incumbent Minister for Welfare of Scheduled Castes and Scheduled Tribes is K. A. Thulasi.

+The Minister for SC & ST Development provides political leadership and policy direction for the department.
+The Secretary to Government (SC & ST Development) is the administrative head of the department, responsible for policy implementation and management of department's functions.